diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         [cloudera@quickstart ~]$ cd schedoscope/schedoscope-metascope
         [cloudera@quickstart ~]$ MAVEN_OPTS='-Xmx1024m -XX:MaxPermSize=512M' mvn exec:java -Dconfig.file=../schedoscope-tutorial/src/main/resources/schedoscope.conf

+Metascope will start an embedded web server, connect to Schedoscope, the Hive Metastore and the HDFS, retrieve all necessary metadata and write it to the repository.
+Depending on the amount of your views and your data, this may take a while.
+In this tutorial, it shouldn't take more than a minute.

 3. Browse to http://localhost:8080 and login with user `admin` and password `admin`